Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion: Proof of the concentration results (Theorem )

 \begin{proof} We focus on case \textit{(a)} for $\beta\in (0,1) $, $\theta\in (1/(2+\beta),1] $.
 Case \textit{(b)} could be derived similarly following the proof of Theorem~\ref{ineq_fin}.
 We restart from the computations of Section~\ref{SEC_STRAT} that give for all $\lambda>0 $ the control in equation~\eqref{DECOUP_TCHEB}.
 Let us now deal with the term giving the concentration and write for all $ \rho>1$:

-Since for all $x\in \R^d $, ${\mathcal A}\vartheta(x)=\|\sigma(x)\|^2-\nu(\|\sigma\|^2) $, we obtain:
+Since for all $x\in \R^d $, ${\mathcal A}\vartheta(x)=\vvvert\sigma(x)\vvvert^2-\nu(\vvvert \sigma\vvvert^2) $, we obtain:

-The key idea is that we have exploited the Poisson equation solved by $\vartheta $ to replace the previous \textit{rough} control $\exp\Big(\frac{ (q\lambda)^2[\varphi]_1^2\|\sigma\|_\infty^2}{2\Gamma_n} \Big) $ coming from the martingale increment obtained in equation \eqref{BLUNT_CTR} by the above term $\exp\Big(\frac{\rho^2 (q\lambda)^2[\varphi]_1^2\nu(\|\sigma\|^2)}{2\Gamma_n} \Big)$.
+The key idea is that we have exploited the Poisson equation solved by $\vartheta $ to replace the previous \textit{rough} control $\exp\Big(\frac{ (q\lambda)^2[\varphi]_1^2\vvvert \sigma\vvvert_\infty^2}{2\Gamma_n} \Big) $, coming from the martingale increment obtained in equation~\eqref{BLUNT_CTR} \textcolor{black}{and the domination condition on the matrix norms}, by the above term $\exp\Big(\frac{\rho^2 (q\lambda)^2[\varphi]_1^2\nu(\vvvert \sigma\vvvert^2)}{2\Gamma_n} \Big)$.
 This last contribution will be part of the optimization procedure over $\lambda $.
-This improvement will be all the more significant that neighborhoods of the points where the norm of the diffusion coefficient $\sigma$ attains its supremum are not \textit{very much} charged by the invariant measure.
+This improvement will be all the more significant that neighborhoods of the points where the norm of the diffusion coefficient $\sigma$ attains its supremum are not \textit{very much} charged by the invariant distribution.
 The point for ${\mathscr T}_1$ is then to prove that the remaining expectation is less than $1$.
 It will be shown by exhibiting an appropriate underlying supermartingale.

-Set to this end ${\widetilde {\mathscr T}}_1:=\exp\Big(-\frac{\rho^2 (q\lambda)^2[\varphi]_1^2\nu(\|\sigma\|^2)}{2\Gamma_n} \Big) {\mathscr T}_1 $.
-Define now, for a given $n\in \N$ and $m\in \N_0,\ S_m:=\exp \Big ( -\rho \frac{q\lambda}{\Gamma_n}M_m-\frac{\rho^2 (q\lambda)^2[\varphi]_1^2}{2\Gamma_n^2}\sum_{k=1}^m \gamma_k\|\sigma(X_{k-1})\|^2 \Big)$.
+Set to this end ${\widetilde {\mathscr T}}_1:=\exp\Big(-\frac{\rho^2 (q\lambda)^2[\varphi]_1^2\nu(\vvvert\sigma\vvvert^2)}{2\Gamma_n} \Big) {\mathscr T}_1 $.
+Define now, for a given $n\in \N$ and $m\in \N_0,\ S_m:=\exp \Big ( -\rho \frac{q\lambda}{\Gamma_n}M_m-\frac{\rho^2 (q\lambda)^2[\varphi]_1^2}{2\Gamma_n^2}\sum_{k=1}^m \gamma_k\vvvert\sigma(X_{k-1})\vvvert^2 \Big)$.
 From the definition of the martingale $(M_k)_{k\ge 1}$ in~\eqref{INTRO_MART} and the controls of the Lipschitz constants of the functions $\big(\psi_{k}(X_{k-1},\cdot)\big)_{k\in \leftB 1,n\rightB} $ in Lemma~\ref{decomp_nu}, we get by iterated conditioning:

 In other words, $(S_m)_{m\ge 0} $ is a positive supermartingale.
 We finally get that, for all $\rho>1 $:

 For the term ${\mathscr T}_2$, we have that setting $\mu:=\mu(q,n,\rho,\lambda)=\frac{(q\lambda)^2\rho^2[\varphi]_1^2}{2(\rho-1)\Gamma_n} $,